pallets/flask/docs/tutorial/folders.rst

         /static
         /templates

-The `flaskr` folder is not a python package, but just something where we drop our files.
-We will then put our database schema as well as main module into this folder.
+The ``flaskr`` folder is not a Python package, but just something where we drop our files.
+Later on, we will put our database schema as well as main module into this folder.
 It is done in the following way.
 The files inside the :file:`static` folder are available to users of the application via HTTP.
-This is the place where css and javascript files go.
-Inside the :file:`templates` folder Flask will look for `Jinja2`_ templates.
-The templates you create later in the tutorial will go in this directory.
+This is the place where CSS and Javascript files go.
+Inside the :file:`templates` folder, Flask will look for `Jinja2`_ templates.
+The templates you create later on in the tutorial will go in this directory.

 Continue with :ref:`tutorial-schema`.